Some posts contain compensated links. Please read this disclaimer for more info.

 Producers of the fastest electric supercar in the world, initially Concept One, but now Concept Two, the core business of Rimac Automobili is in supplying battery and other technology to other automotive businesses.

-With plans also to open a factory in China, the sky is the limit for the young entrepreneur, and you can learn more about Rimac and his plans in this excellent recent article in the Financial Times.
+With plans also to open a factory in China, the sky is the limit for the young entrepreneur, and you can learn more about Rimac and his plans in this 2018 excellent article in the Financial Times.
+Fast forward a couple of years, and here is Rimac on the BBC homepage.

 Croatia is an extremely safe country, and this is one of the many things which attracts millions of tourists each year.